shadowlenz/EnergyGauge/README.md

 - bar bleed
 - bar mp requirement amount preview

-Future roadmap when I feel like it
-- multiple imgs acting as a bar (ex: Zelda hearts)

 Free to use.
 Please mention my name "Eugene Chu" Twitter: @LenZ_Chu if you can ;3 https://twitter.com/LenZ_Chu